 The next key decision is burial or cremation, so we’ve set out the key considerations of each.

 If cremation is your preferred option, a very likely consideration will be your child’s ashes.
 Ashes include everything remaining after the cremation process; your child, their coffin and any clothing or keepsakes that were cremated.
 Ashes can be significant: you can keep them close to you, bury or scatter them at any time, now or in the future – there are different options and you can have the space and time to consider what is right for your family.

-In Scotland, there are no cremation fees from a Council crematoria for registered children under the age of 18.
-Also some private crematoria do not charge for services for under 18s.
-Your funeral director will guide you when it comes to choosing the most suitable crematorium depending on the number of people attending, location and technical facilities you might need for sound or weblinks.
+Your funeral director will guide you when it comes to choosing the most suitable crematorium as it may depend on the number of people attending, location and technical facilities available for sound or live streaming.

 Arrange a service or memorial for a child

 The event we arrange with you to lay your child to rest will be unique to what’s right for you.
 Let us guide you through the considerations, from choosing someone to lead the service, roles for friends and family as well as finding the best way to take care of flowers, music, transport and notices.

 Memorials offer parents a place to go and remember their child in years to come and there are many options available.
 You can read about these considerations in our guide which can be downloaded below.

 After the funeral